 Polar bears, in particular, have hollow, translucent guard hairs that absorb heat from the sun and keep them warm.
 They also have a thick layer of blubber under their skin for insulation.

-The 8 extant species of bears are classified into 3 subfamilies and 5 genera.
+The 8 extant bear species are classified into 3 subfamilies and 5 genera.
+These species are further classified into 45 recognized subspecies, although not every species has subspecies.

 The closest relatives of bears are the canines of the family Canidae.
 Although some mammals, like the red panda and raccoons, are commonly called ‘bears’ in some languages, they actually belong to the superfamily Musteloidea.